 The US Puritan Pilgrims distrusted anything related to sorcery and witchcraft.

-It became a tradition to burn a black cat on Shrove Tuesday, to ensure you will not have any house fires that year.
+It became a tradition to burn a black cat on Shrove Tuesday to ensure you would not have any house fires that year.

 This was how black cats became a symbol of curses and Halloween.